jiamings/tsong.me/_pages/about.md

 ----

 I am a research scientist in the Learning and Perception Research (LPR) team of NVIDIA Research.
-I am interested in learning and inference algorithms for applications such as generative modeling, reinforcement learning, representation learning, simulation, and inverse problems.
+I am generally interested in learning and inference algorithms for applications such as generative modeling, reinforcement learning, representation learning, simulation, and inverse problems.

+My recent research focus is on diffusion models.
+I created the earliest [accelerated algorithm for diffusion models](https://arxiv.org/abs/2010.02502) that is widely used in recent generative AI systems including [DALL-E 2](https://cdn.openai.com/papers/dall-e-2.pdf), [Imagen](https://imagen.research.google/paper.pdf), [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion), and [ERNIE-ViLG 2.0](https://arxiv.org/abs/2210.15257).
+I co-authored [the paper](https://arxiv.org/abs/2108.01073) that is the foundation of [Stable Diffusion's img2img method](https://github.com/CompVis/stable-diffusion/blob/main/README.md#image-modification-with-stable-diffusion).
+I aim to further [democratize the use of diffusion models for general applications](https://arxiv.org/abs/2201.11793), such as super-resolution, inpainting, and [JPEG restoration](https://arxiv.org/abs/2209.11888).

 Prior to joining LPR, I was a postdoc in Computer Science in Stanford University working with [Stefano Ermon](http://cs.stanford.edu/~ermon).
 I completed my [Ph.D.](assets/pdf/jiaming_thesis.pdf) in Computer Science at Stanford University advised by Stefano as well.